DataDog/dd-sdk-reactnative/README.md

 If the commercial version of your app is "1.2.44", it will then be reported as "1.2.44-codepush.3" in Datadog - a dash (`-`) is automatically added between the version and the suffix.

 You can also completely override the version by specifying the `version` field.
-However make sure you set it correctly, as it will have to match the one specified during the upload of your sourcemaps and other mapping files.
+However, make sure you set it correctly, as it will have to match the one specified during the upload of your source maps and other mapping files.

 For more information about limitations on the version field, see the [Tags documentation][15].